asdfjkl/pgn2dcg/README.md

 ## Overview

-A simple chess database consists of two files:
+A simple chess database consists of four files:

 1. an index file.
 The naming convenction is `database.dci`
 2. a name file, containing all player names.
 The naming convention is `database.dcn`